raptor494/JavaPy/README.md

 ```java
 int[] ints = {1,2,3,4,5,};
 ```
 Python has that, plus allows you to do it in function arguments.
-Well, JavaPy allows you to do it in function arguments, too.
+Thus, JavaPy allows you to do it in function arguments, too.
 ```java
 foo(1,2,3,4,5,)
 ```
 ##### Places where blocks ARE needed
 In some places, I just couldn't do the Suite syntax for a code block, like in lambda expressions or anonymous classes.
-So, for those, you'll just need to wrap the block in braces.
-(Note that the block still needs to be indented) **Examples**
+So, for those, you'll just need to wrap the block in braces (Note that the block still needs to be indented).

+**Examples**:

 Normal Java:
 ```java
 new Object() {